-Nail Technician Chair Rental (Service Company) Agreement
+Nail Technician Chair Rental (Service Company) Agreement (Own and Salon Clients)

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused options should be removed from the document.

 This Nail Technician Chair Rental (Service Company) Agreement (Own and Salon Clients) contains the following clauses:

 2. Nail Technician’s Use of Salon’s Equipment and Resources

 1. – Items, materials and services provided by Salon